 The mechanism with which an air rifle propels pellets out of the barrel varies.
 There are four main types: spring piston, C02 powered, and pneumatic pumps.
 C02 powered air rifles and spring piston guns are cheaper and easier to maintain than pneumatic pump guns.

 C02 powered are not ideal for hunting small animals such as squirrels, though.
-Spring piston, on the other hand, packs enough power to take down squirrels and other such animals.
-Thus the best type of air rifle for squirrel hunting a spring-piston gun.
+Spring piston, on the other hand, packs incredible power to take down squirrels and other such animals.
+Thus the best type of air rifle for squirrel hunting is a spring-piston gun.

-However, some C02 powered rifles such as the DPMS Full Auto SBR CO2-Powered BB Air Rifle are effective at squirrel hunting.
+However, some C02 powered rifles such as the DPMS Full Auto SBR CO2-Powered BB gun or Air Rifle are effective at squirrel hunting.

 Medium muzzle velocities of between 700 and 850 FPS can be effective against small animals.
 However, if you want the best result go for a muzzle velocity of over 900 FPS.
 Air rifles with muzzle velocities of over 900 FPS are ideally suited for small game hunting.